Canada Restaurant Allergen Requirements 2026

 How is Canada different from the US and EU on allergens?+

-How does IAMenu help a Canadian restaurant comply?+
+How does IAMenu assist a Canadian restaurant?+

 How much does it cost?+